zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

     :   MS SQL Database Snapshots modeling disabled.
 Set to true to disable modeling and monitoring of MS SQL Database snapshots.

 - zWinServicesGroupedByClass
     :   List of regular expressions for Windows services to model with generic Windows Service class.
+Specify class names to set generic Windows Service class names for matching Windows Services.
+        This property should be used when a target Windows device has a lot of Windows Services with rotating name extension - "<service_name>_0123456789bcdef".
+Each of these services creates separate Windows Service class which could cause ZODB lock.
+        Example: In order to model all "CDPUserSvc_*" Windows Services under one generic Windows Service class we should specify "CDPUserSvc" in zProperty value.

 Note: HyperV and MicrosoftWindows ZenPacks share krb5.conf file as